JACマガジン

 • Announcements from the government and local governments: government announcements, information on public facilities, etc.

-If we translate this into simple Japanese, it would be "すぐに 高いところへ 逃げてください"
+If you set this to Plain Japanese, it will be "すぐに 高いところへ 逃げてください".

-Easy Japanese is used in companies, schools, medical facilities, and even in tourism as a way to promote communication between foreigners and Japanese people.
+Plain Japanese is used not only in companies, schools, medical settings, etc., but also in tourism as a means of promoting communication between foreigners and Japan.

-The Japanese we use on a daily basis can be difficult for foreigners to understand.
+The Japanese we usually use is a difficult expression for foreigners.

 Additionally, for foreigners, knowing the unique Japanese ways to express pain will be very helpful in case of an emergency.